askaydevs/squash-root/README.md

 Create a new Python 3.6 virtual environment and activate it before proceeding further.

-There are two modules, `squash-generation/` where the models and backend code lives, and `squash-website/` is react app with flask as a development server and WSGI as a production server.
+There are two modules, `squash-generation/` where the models and backend code lives, and `squash-website/` is react a app with flask as a development server and WSGI as a production server.
 Next up installing squash-generation`!

 # Install `squash-generation/` Module